mdeguzis/SteamOS-Tools/README.md

 # Contents
 ***

-More information on utilities and tools can be foudn in the [wiki](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki)
+More information on utilities and tools can be found in the [wiki](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki)

 * artwork - Banners and various images/artwork for SteamOS.
 * archive - previous scripts and tools that are retired